 We are looking for volunteers over 21, who are willing to be involved for at least one month.
 It's important to have some knowledge in the area that you wish to volunteer for and a desire to live on site (accommodation provided).
 Holding a driving license is also important and having your own vehicle would be very helpful.
 It would be helpful (but not mandatory) to have worked with a vulnerable public in the past, and to speak Kurdish, Farsi, Arabic, or Pashto.
 Having past experiences in organising workshops and activities would also be a plus !
 But these are also things that you can learn on site !

-You will be staying either in caravans or wooden huts on site, or within the main building (depending on length of stay and gender, as some spaces are female-only).
+You will be staying either in rooms on site, maybe shared spaces (depending on length of stay and gender, as some spaces are female-only).
 This will be provided free of charge.
 We place a big importance on sustainability for volunteers, so we will do everything in our capacity to make sure that you are warm and comfortable.
 Food will be provided free of charge as well: supermarkets in the area donate the items they can no longer sell.
 We will be taking turns for the cooking, cleaning and washing up.

 The area is beautiful !
 We are close to Belgium, to Flanders fields, to Lille and Dunkirk, to the beach... we have bikes available on site that you can borrow to cycle around.
 And we regularly go out together for evenings and events.
 So we guarantee a fun time !